ietf-wg-avtcore/draft-ietf-avtcore-rtp-haptics/Draft/WG draft/draft-ietf-avtcore-rtp-haptics.md

   RFC4585:
   RFC8866:
   RFC5104:

-  I-D.ietf-mediaman-haptics:
+  RFC9695:

 --- abstract

 This memo describes an RTP payload format for the MPEG-I haptic data.
 A haptic media stream is composed of MIHS units including a MIHS(MPEG-I Haptic Stream)  unit header and zero or more MIHS packets.
+The original media type registration for haptics/hmpg, as defined in RFC9695, did not include any required or optional parameters.
+Therefore, this specification updates RFC 9695 by adding optional parameters to support extended functionality.
 The RTP payload header format allows for packetization of a MIHS unit in an RTP packet payload as well as fragmentation of a MIHS unit into multiple RTP packets.

 --- middle

 # Introduction

 Haptics provides users with tactile effects in addition to audio and video, allowing them to experience sensory immersion.
 Haptic data is mainly transmitted to devices that act as actuators and provides them with information to operate according to the values defined in haptic effects.
-The IETF is registering haptics as a primary media type akin to audio and video {{I-D.ietf-mediaman-haptics}}.
+The IETF is registering haptics as a primary media type akin to audio and video {{RFC9695}}.

 The MPEG Haptics Coding standard {{ISO.IEC.23090-31}} defines the data formats, metadata, and codec architecture to encode, decode, synthesize and transmit haptic signals.
 It defines the "MIHS unit" as a unit of packetization suitable for streaming, and similar in essence to the NAL unit defined in some video specifications.
 This document describes how haptic data (MIHS units) can be transmitted using the RTP protocol.
 This document followed recommendations in {{RFC8088}} and {{RFC2736}} for RTP payload format writers.